 NB-IoT (also called Cat-M2) has a goal similar to that of Cat-M; however, it uses DSSS modulation instead of LTE radios.
 Therefore, NB-IoT doesn’t operate in the LTE band, which means that providers have a higher upfront cost to deploy NB-IoT.

 Nonetheless, NB-IoT is being touted as the potentially less expensive option, because it eliminates the need for a gateway.
 Other infrastructures typically have gateways that aggregate sensor data, which then communicates with the primary server.
 (Here’s a deeper explanation of gateways).
 With NB-IoT, however, sensor data is sent directly to the primary server.
 For that reason, Huawei, Ericsson, Qualcomm, and Vodafone are actively investing in commercial applications of NB-IoT.
 Sierra Wireless predicts that by the end of 2018, NB-IoT and LTE-M will be available in many global regions.

 EC-GSM (formerly EC-EGPRS)

 EC stands for Extended Coverage.
 EC-GSM is the IoT-optimized GSM network, the wireless protocol 80 percent of the world’s smartphones use.
 As the name suggests, EC-GSM can be deployed in existing GSM networks—a huge advantage in terms of practicality and modularity, since a simple piece of software enables EC-GSM connectivity within 2G, 3G, and 4G networks.
-EC-GSM also has specific use cases in non-Western regions such as Malaysia, and African and Middle-Eastern countries, where 2G remains a popular standard.
+EC-GSM also has specific Applications in non-Western regions such as Malaysia, and African and Middle-Eastern countries, where 2G remains a popular standard.
 Ericsson, Intel, and Orange are said to have completed live trials of EC-GSM earlier this year.
 EC-GSM, however, isn’t generating as much buzz as Cat-M or NB-IoT.

 5G Cellular IoT